 Studying Biology at MU put me in the right place at the right time!
 During my Senior year at MU, I took an internship at a local raw material supplier in the cosmetic industry, learned how to formulate beauty care products on the job and started traveling both domestically and internationally.
 What was there not to love?
 I was exposed to every aspect of the beauty care world in my first few years post MU, which opened a ton of doors … even the door that had me relocate to sunny California!
 Moving was scary, difficult, and uncomfortable.
 Yet, deep in my subconscious, I knew I had to seize this incredible opportunity.
 Uniquely, this opportunity changed my life on numerous levels.
 As it turns out, my move to California SAVED my life!
-Living and working only five months in my new surroundings, on April 20th, 2019, I survived a near fatal brain aneurysm from an AVM (arteriovenous malformation) rupture in my right hemisphere.
+Living and working only five months in my new surroundings, on April 20th, 2019, I survived a near fatal brain aneurysm from a hemorrhagic stroke (AVM rupture).
 At 31 years old, after being in the hospital for 100 days (where half of my skull was placed in a high-tech freezer for a couple months), I had to learn how to walk and move my left arm and hand again.
-With the support of my neurosurgeons, neurologists, nurses, physical trainers, family, friends, tremendous positive thinking, willpower, and a lot of luck, I’m extremely fortunate to have made a full recovery and to share my experience.
+With the support of my neurosurgeons, neurologists, nurses, physical trainers, family, friends, tremendous positive thinking, willpower, and a lot of luck, I’m extremely fortunate to have the ability to make a full recovery.

 Life never turns out exactly how you plan or image it to be.
 However, preparing and continuing to prepare yourself with a great education, healthy work ethic and life skills, maintaining a positive attitude and continuing to surround yourself with inspirational people, will help you grow throughout all the challenges life will throw at you.
 Planning is great, but how you respond to life’s adversities and move forward is the most important.
 MU (specifically a degree in the SOS), has taught me that the journey is difficult, terrifying and often messy.
 However, if you hang on the reward is GRAND.
 My little sister, Stephanie Ramos, would always tell me “keep swimming … you got this”!
 Inspired by Ellen DeGeneres, this has become one of my biggest MO’s.
 Don’t give up.
 Life is beautiful and what you make of it.